abdur-rab-khan/web-dev/css/core/04_pseudo-classes/index.md

     article:has(p.highlight) {
       box-shadow: 0 0 10px rgba(0, 0, 0, 0.1);
     }

+    div:has(input:invalid) {
+      border-color: red;
+    }
     ```

   - First example: Adds a blue border to any `<div>` containing an `<img>`.
   - Second example: Sets a light yellow background for `<section>` elements containing any heading.
   - Third example: Applies a box shadow to `<article>` elements that contain a paragraph with the `highlight` class.
+  - Fourth example: Changes the border color to red for `<div>` elements that contain an invalid input field.

 ### Input Pseudo-classes